-Our small business forum meetings are packed full of top business ideas for small businesses throughout Norfolk and Suffolk.
+Our small business network meetings are packed full of top business ideas for any small business throughout Norfolk.

 Here’s a summary of a recent meeting where the main topics we discussed included pricing, reviews, podcasts and the content pyramid, webinars and case studies.